YutingZhang/ExecutorX/README.md

 ## License

-Executor Plus is licensed under the GNU Lesser General Public License (LGPL) v2.1.
+ExecutorX is licensed under the GNU Lesser General Public License (LGPL) v2.1.
 See the [LICENSE](LICENSE) file for details.

 ---